-- The Auguste Escoffier School of Culinary Arts is approved and regulated by the Texas Workforce Commission, Career Schools and Colleges. - The Auguste Escoffier School of Culinary Arts is authorized as an Associate of Applied Science degree granting institution through the Texas Higher Education Coordinating Board. - The Auguste Escoffier School of Culinary Arts is nationally accredited by the Council on Occupational Education and the accrediting commission is listed by the U.S. Department of Education as a recognized accrediting agency under the provisions of Chapter 33, Title 38, U.S. Code and subsequent legislation. - The Auguste Escoffier School of Culinary Arts is an approved school by the World Association of Chef Societies (WACS) in recognition of quality culinary education. - The Culinary Arts Diploma Program is accredited by the American Culinary Federation Education Foundation (ACFEF). - School Membership - Texas Restaurant Association - · Austin Chamber of Commerce - National Association of Student Financial Aid Administrators - · Career Education Colleges and Universities - · Career Colleges and Schools of Texas
+- Auguste Escoffier School of Culinary Arts is approved and regulated by the Texas Workforce Commission, Career Schools and Colleges. - Auguste Escoffier School of Culinary Arts is authorized as an Associate of Applied Science degree- granting institution through the Texas Higher Education Coordinating Board. - Auguste Escoffier School of Culinary Arts is nationally accredited by the Council on Occupational Education and the accrediting commission is listed by the U.S. Department of Education as a recognized accrediting agency under the provisions of Chapter 33, Title 38, U.S. Code and subsequent legislation. - The Culinary Arts Diploma Program is programmatically accredited by the American Culinary Federation Education Foundation (ACFEF). - The Pastry Arts Diploma program is programmatically accredited by the American Culinary Federation Education Foundation (ACFEF). - The Associate of Applied Science Degree in Culinary Arts program is programmatically accredited by the American Culinary Federation Education Foundation (ACFEF). - The Associate of Applied Science Degree in Pastry Arts program is programmatically accredited by the American Culinary Federation Education Foundation (ACFEF). - School Membership - Texas Restaurant Association - Austin Chamber of Commerce - National Association of Student Financial Aid Administrators - Career Education Colleges and Universities - · Career Colleges and Schools of Texas